 Use your fingers or a flat head screw driver to push on the top of the plug so you can release it.
 Push down and pull the plug.

-4. Pull back the right side of the rubber grommet and plastic retainer.
-The plastic retainer might be a little stubborn.
-This is where the flat head screw driver came in handy for me.
-I wedged it in between the plastic retainer and forced it out.
+4. Next, pull back the right side rubber grommet and plastic retainer.
+The plastic retainer can be a bit stubborn – this is where your flat-head screwdriver will come in handy.
+Wedge it between the retainer and the body, and apply force to pry it out.

 I found it easier to pull out the rubber grommet from the bottom.